sajmonekk191/README.md/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Šimon Novák! 👋

 ## 👨‍💻 About Me

-- 🔭 I’m currently working on making the best software
+- 🔭 I’m currently working on making the best software for myself
-- 🌱 I’m currently learning advanced Ruby programming
+- 🌱 I’m currently learning advanced Python and C# programming
-- 💬 Ask me about anything tech-related, especially Ruby and Linux
+- 💬 Ask me about anything tech-related, especially C# and Linux
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: [sn@voidgear.space](mailto:sn@voidgear.space)
-- ⚡ Fun fact: I'm based in Prague and love using vim!
+- ⚡ Fun fact: I am working in Windows but I hate it!

 ## 📊 My GitHub Stats